Data Transfer to iSeries Server Walk-Through

 Click OK, and click on Transfer Data to AS/400.
 The next screen will show the record count followed Transfer statistics screen:

 Success!
-The data on the System i system looks similar to the following:
+The data on the IBM i system looks similar to the following:

 Display Physical File Member